onzfonz/comp227/src/content/0/en/part0c.md

 By this point, your project should be open.

-What you should do is to watch
+What you should do is watch
 [this animation a few times to see how to make changes to the markdown file](https://imgur.com/blj5aGh) and how to send those changes so that they are recorded on GitHub.

-Because we are editing a markdown file, Webstorm defaults for it to be in preview mode, but if I were to have clicked the middle button it would have shown a split preview between text and what it looks like. (instead of flipping back and forth)
+Because we are editing a markdown file, Webstorm defaults for it to be in preview mode, but if I were to have clicked the middle button it would have shown a split preview between the raw text and what it looks like. (instead of flipping back and forth)

-Also notice the green button up at the top.
+Also, notice the green button at the top.
 That is used to create a commit, which is a record of the changes that you have made.
 **You'll want to get in the habit of committing often**.
-Committing small changes is a good idea, because then you can more easily keep track of (and potentially revert changes).
+Committing small changes is a good idea because then you can more easily keep track of (and potentially revert changes).
 It's also a good way to document what has been added or changed as well.

-### 10: Submit Assignment
+### 10: Submit the Assignment

 For every project that we have thereafter, there will most likely be a new repo that you'll need to add to Webstorm using some of the steps that we've highlighted here.
 For every repo you'll need to accept the assignment and open up a new project from VCS.
-You won't need to generate a new token however.
+You won't need to generate a new token, however.
 The process that we follow here is merely to get you to understand the workflow for checking out projects from GitHub.

 To submit the assignment I would like you to edit the file via Webstorm to add your name.
-You should also upload a screenshot of your project open in webstorm to the repo as well.
+You should also upload a screenshot of your project open in WebStorm to the repo as well.
 You can [verify that your changes appear on GitHub in the readme file](#verifying-changes-made-it-to-github).

 ### Recommended: Learn to use git via the command line